Intelligent-Sensing/D-VDAMP/README.md

   * `csalgo.py` contains D-AMP algorithm.
   * `denoiser.py` contains many denoiser wrappers for using with D-AMP.
   * `dvdamp.py` contains D-VDAMP algorithm.
-  * `heatmap.py` contains SURE map generation code.
+  * `heatmap.py` contains SUREMap generation code.
   * `simulation.py`: contains functions to simulate AWGN denoising, D-AMP reconstruction, VDAMP state evolution, and D-VDAMP reconstruction.
 * `experiment`
-  * `dvdamp_exp.py` contains a demo of D-VDAMP and SURE map for D-VDAMP.
+  * `dvdamp_exp.py` contains a demo of D-VDAMP and SUREMap for D-VDAMP.
-  * `sure_exp.py` contains a demo of AWGN denoising and D-AMP reconstruction and SURE map.
+  * `sure_exp.py` contains a demo of AWGN denoising and D-AMP reconstruction and SUREMap.
   * `vdamp_se_exp.py` contains a simulation of VDAMP state evolution by adding AWGN to each wavelet subband in the image, perform denoising, and then generate SURE map.
 * `util`
   * `cs.py` contains functions for compressive sensing simulation.